PamTski/stringManip/README.md

 # _String Manipulation_
 February 10, 2024
 By: Philip Martin Antolihao
-> This program uses the `INPUT.txt` file to automate testing. read the README file to know what each is for.
+> This program uses the `INPUT.txt` file to automate testing.
+The order of input is determined by the uneditable `main.c` file there is no need to worry about it.

 ## Populate function
 ![](WriteupPics/Populate.png)